Metric Geometry of Spaces of Persistence Diagrams: Introduction

 After first appearing in the pioneering work of Edelsbrunner, Letscher, and Zomorodian \cite{ELZ00}, in recent years, persistent homology has become an important tool in the analysis of scientific datasets, covering a wide range of applications \cite{ARC14,buchet18,E08,kov16,munch13,PDeM15,zhu13} and playing a central role in topological data analysis.

 In \cite{ZC05}, Carlsson and Zomorodian introduced persistence modules indexed by the natural numbers as the algebraic objects underlying persistent homology.
 The successful application of persistent homology in data analysis is, to a great extent, due to the notion of persistence diagrams.
 These were introduced by Cohen-Steiner, Edelsbrunner, and Harer as equivalent representations for persistence modules indexed by the positive real numbers \cite{C-SEH07}.
 More precisely, a \textit{persistence diagram} is a multiset of points $(b,d)\in\overline{\mathbb{R}}^2_{\geq 0}$, where $\overline {\mathbb R}^2_{\geq 0}=\{(x,y)\in\mathbb \overline \overline{\mathbb R}\times \overline{\mathbb R}: 0\leq x< y\}$ and $\overline{\mathbb R}=\mathbb R\cup \{-\infty,\infty\}$.
-Such diagrams, which we will call \emph{Euclidean} to distinguish them from more general diagrams appearing further below, are geometric objects that, in a certain sense, are easier to visualize than persistence modules.
-Moreover, the set of Euclidean persistence diagrams supports a family of metrics, called \emph{$p$-Wasserstein metrics}, parametrized by $1\leq p\leq \infty$ (see \cite{CEHM10}), with the metric corresponding to $p=\infty$ also known as the \emph{bottleneck distance}.
+Persistence diagrams are objects that, in a certain sense, are easier to visualize than persistence modules.
+Moreover, the set of persistence diagrams supports a family of metrics, called \emph{$p$-Wasserstein metrics}, parametrized by $1\leq p\leq \infty$ (see \cite{CEHM10}), with the metric corresponding to $p=\infty$ also known as the \emph{bottleneck distance}.
+We will denote by $\DD_p(\mathbb R^2,\Delta)$, where $\Delta$ is the diagonal of $\R^2$, the metric space defined by the set of persistence diagrams that arise in persistent homology equipped with the $p$-Wasserstein metric.